How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Players to Watch

-The 76ers look to pull off a road win at the Hawks on Friday at 7:30 PM ET.
+The Bulls take to the home court of the Raptors on Friday at 7:30 PM ET.

 How to Watch